Have you noticed a drop in CTR and ad impressions? Here’s something you should look into immediately.

-It has been identified that low click quality on the below desktop inventory may trigger confirmed click behaviour.
+It has been identified that low click quality on the below desktop inventory may trigger confirmed click behavior.

 What causes invalid clicks?

-Users, especially on mobile devices, end up clicking on image ads unintentionally.
+Users, especially on mobile devices, sometimes click on image ads unintentionally.
 It happens if the ads are placed too close to navigational elements or due to reflows/content jumping.